 (integer) 0

-indicates that the key user:2
+The output 0 indicates that the key user:2 is not present.

-with Expiring Keys
+Using EXISTS with Expiring Keys

 You can also combine this command with expiration logic to validate if a key (for example, a session token or cache entry) is still active.